Thursday, March 15, 2007

 know that there’s a person from whom I can buy 10 to 100 grams.

-who is above him?
+But who is above him?
 Who’s the guy that imports from Surinam or the Dutch

 Antilles?
 I wouldn’t dare to answer that question (R26)."